In your next business meeting be more specific please with your referral request!

-How many times have you attended a networking event or a BNI chapter meeting and hear your fellow chapter members throw away their time with a nice story, or sharing of a social element related to their business, only to never ask for a specific referral?
+How many times have you attended a networking event or a BNI chapter meeting and hear your fellow chapter members throw away their valuable time with a nice story, or sharing of a social element related to their business, only to never ask for a specific referral?
 Top 10 Ways To Waste Your Time In BNI

 How many times have you attended a networking event or a BNI chapter meeting and when it’s your turn to share what you do, how you do it, or ask for your next best referral request, you throw that time away with vague language?

-When you have a chapter of 30, 40, 50 or more members, all vying for referrals, those who are laser focused with intentional clarity on referral request details are typically the ones that hold mindspace with the members.
-Effective networking requires discipline and dedication to have intention for effective outcomes.
+When you have a chapter of 30, 40, 50 or more members, all vying for referrals, those who are laser focused with intentional clarity on business referral request details are typically the ones that hold mindspace with the members.
+Effective networking requires a lot of discipline and dedication to have intention for effective outcomes.

 Networking works, if you work your networking with intention.

 In BNI we teach specificity.
 Be very specific on the type of company you want an introduction to.
 Be very specific on the name of the person you wish to connect with.
 Know your why.
 Understand your ask!

 After being involved in BNI for over 20 years and as a trainer of Member Success Program, one pattern I constantly see is this: members attend MSP, learn how to break their business down into small component parts and become very specific in their referral request.